-From Ventura County, CA Beekeeper to Lewis County, WA Realtor
+From Ventura County, CA Beekeeper to Chehalis, WA Realtor

 Humble Beeginnings.
 I am from Ventura California, which is basically the wealthy suburbs of Los Angeles.
-After studying Ecology with an emphasis on pollination and agriculture at California State University Channel Islands, I alternated career paths between working with honey bees, and working in commercial pest control, all while growing my own beekeeping and bee removal company, Bryan’s Bees.
+In college I studied Ecology with an emphasis on pollination and agriculture at California State University Channel Islands.
+In 2013 I entered the work force, alternating career paths between working with honey bees, and working in commercial pest control, all while growing my own beekeeping and live honey bee removal company, Bryan’s Bees.
 My adventures took me, my two Dachshunds, and my incredibly patient spouse, Lyndsay, from California to Idaho, and back every year chasing flowers and killing pests.

-Why I fell in love with Lewis County WA.
+Why I fell in love with Chehalis WA.
 On our journey we drove west along the 12 from Yakima across the cascades.
-Everything from Packwood to Chehalis was the most beautiful scenery, trees, and mountains Lyndsay or I had ever seen.
+Everything from Packwood to Chehalis was the most beautiful scenery, trees, and mountains Lyndsay and I had ever seen.
 Flowers, farms, affordability, and everything else we had been looking for, all in one place.
 The best part?
 There aren’t huge crowds of people, and everything we could ever want is less than two hours away.

-Starting a new life in Lewis County WA.
-In 2018 I moved up to the St Helen’s Inn in Chehalis while I kept 408 beehives, and worked for Orkin Pest Control.
-Over the next year I learned about the local agriculture keeping the bees, and the local homes while working in pest control.
+Starting a new life in Chehalis WA.
+In 2018 I moved into the St Helen’s Inn in Chehalis while I kept 408 beehives, and worked for Orkin Pest Control.
+Over the next year I learned about the local agriculture, kept my bees, and and learned about local homes during pest inspections.
 I got to explore every nook and cranny of thousands of houses, and every corner of dozens of local farms.
 The problem was, I was unable to answer calls or help my staff while working for Orkin, so in January of 2019 began the process of becoming a Realtor in the state of Washington.
 The day I passed my test Lyndsay informed me we were having a baby (boy) in October.

 Becoming a New Realtor in a Small Town.
 Becoming a Realtor is scary.
 You help guide people through the biggest financial transaction of their lives.
 No pressure right?
 I was incredibly intimidated when I first started.
 I knew any mistake I made could cost people a lot of money, so I knew I had to learn as much as possible.
 I joined Century 21 Lund, Realtors in March of 2019 to take advantage of their incredible experience and training, and studied my butt off.
-(And I still study my butt off!)
 I knew I had to be on top of my game if I was going to do right by people.

-The Benefit of California Realtors.
-I got enough experience to get a good feeling for the industry, and life called me back to California to help my beekeeping staff for a few weeks.
+California’s Cutting Edge Realtors.
+I got enough experience to get a good feeling for the industry, and the bees called me back to California to help my beekeeping staff for a few weeks.
 While I was there I decided to do more homework on Real Estate.
-I met with local Realtors, I saw what they were doing, asked them questions, and when I came back to Washington I gained an entirely new perspective.
-I came back to Lewis County with technology, techniques, and contacts that don’t seem to exist in Lewis County yet.
-And to this day I continue to use cutting edge technology to give me, and my clients, all the advantages possible when selling their home.
+I met with local Realtors, and learned about their state of the art techniques in areas such as Malibu and Beverly Hills.
+I came back to Lewis County with technology and techniques that my Lewis County peers say we simply don’t need out here.
+I didn’t like that answer, and to this day I continue to use cutting edge technology to give me, and my clients, all the advantages possible when selling their home.

 Let me worry about the details.

-If you want to chat real estate or even just connect for a quick coffee, remember- Call Castro!
+If you want to chat real estate or even just connect, coffee is on me.
+Just remember- Call Castro!